gerpy/rpm-install/README.md

 Other systems are emulated with RetroArch so as to get a better shader support.

+At this point I also make sure that I have Turni^p drovers, just in case.
+It seems that the `turnip_v24.3.0_R9v2` version is nice for the RPM : https://github.com/K11MCH1/AdrenoToolsDrivers/releases/tag/v24.3.0_r9

 ## Frontend

 Either Daijishō with Obtainium, or ES-DE (personnal download link sent by mail after subscription).
 I choose ES-DE :